Dynatrace-Adam-Gardner/UnleashKubernetesTutorial/README.md

 - The Unleash UI should now be available on `http://<VM-IP>/unleash`
 - The app should now be available on `http://<VM-IP>`

+# Validate Dynatrace Tags

+In your Dynatrace tenant, open the `Transactions and Services` page and navigate to the `unleash-demo` service.

+Ensure that your service is tagged with the following:

+`keptn_project:website`, `keptn_service:front-end` and `keptn_stage:production`

+These tags are created when you [installed the Dynatrace service on Keptn](https://keptn.sh/docs/0.6.0/reference/monitoring/dynatrace) .
+If you do not see these tags, please **STOP** and ensure you follow this instructions linked above.

+This tutorial **WILL NOT WORK** without those tags.

 # Create Feature Flag
 - Go to `http://<VM-IP>/unleash` and login (use any fake values you like to login)
 - Create a feature flag called `EnableStaticContent` (case sensitive and must be called this).